matchy-at-ethz/matchy-at-ethz.github.io/src/23fs/fg/01_modern_genomics_i.md

 ## New (Next-generation) sequencing technologies

-Generally involves first amplifying the DNA, then sequencing it.
+Generally involves first **amplifying** the DNA, then **sequencing** it.
 Sequencing is done by detecting the nucleotides as they are incorporated into the growing DNA strand (sequencing by synthesis).
 High-throughput is achieved by parallelizing the sequencing process.

 ### Amplification technologies

-first-generation amplification technology: needs DNA-library in bacterial vectors --> cumbersome and biased
+First-generation amplification technology: needs DNA-library in bacterial vectors --> cumbersome and biased

+Improvement: get rid of bacteria

 #### Emulsion PCR